rileymiller/riley-miller-personal-site/content/blog/java-solid-principles-spring-boot-pt2/index.md

 ```
 {"name":"Bitcoin","btc":0.0,"whitePaper":"https://bitcoin.org/bitcoin.pdf","satoshis":0.0}
 ```
 in your browser.
 This is the serialized response of the `balance/` endpoint defined in `DigitalWalletController.java`.
-You can see that all of the "getter" methods specified in the `DigitalWallet` class are serialized and returned as apart of the endpoints response.
+You can see that all of the "getter" methods specified in the `DigitalWallet` class are serialized and returned as part of the endpoint's response.

 ### `transaction/`
 Now, say we want to make a transaction and add some Bitcoin to our digital wallet.
 To do this, enter `http://localhost:8080/transaction?value=1.22` into the browser.
 You will now see in the response that we added 1.22 Bitcoin to our digital wallet: